Find Your Perfect School

 One of the top-rated Occupational Therapy Assistant programs is offered at Casper College.
-This program is designed to guide aspiring COTAs to help people with disabilities, physical ailments, impaired mental functioning, behavior patterns, and those experiencing aging.
+This program is designed to guide aspiring Certified Occupational Therapy Assistants to help people with disabilities, physical ailments, impaired mental functioning, behavior patterns, and those experiencing aging.
 Students can choose between in-person and hybrid classes.

 This program gives students, online and in-person, direct access to assistive technology laboratories, therapy gym, occupations lab, private study rooms, kitchen classrooms, outdoor learning space, and library resources and technology.
 Erik Erickson’s psychosocial phases of development are also used to assist and improve each student’s journey to an entry-level generalist practitioner.

 Students complete five consecutive semesters of mandatory academic course work, plus two eight-week fieldwork placements, for a total of 78 credit hours during the program, which lasts six semesters.
 The sequence starts in the fall semester and lasts two years, including one summer session.
 The classes expand on the knowledge gained in prior semesters.
-Fieldwork is conducted following the conclusion of academic coursework.
+Fieldwork is conducted as occupational therapy assistants following the conclusion of academic coursework.